transmute-industries/create-transmute-app-starter/README.md

 If you need testnet ETH: https://faucet.metamask.io/

 🔥🔥🔥🔥
-This demo is currently broken, because the contracts are compiled for my local ganache and not a public testnet.
-I will fix this shortly.
-🔥🔥🔥🔥
+Be patient while waiting for transactions on a public testnet :/ 🔥🔥🔥🔥

 Demo: https://transmute-industries.github.io/create-transmute-app-starter/

 Ingredients:

 - create-react-app
 - truffle